TheDuriel/TheDuriel.github.io/source/content/Godot/Setting Up.md

 7. create a new file called `project.godot` (it will be empty)
 8. open the folder in godot
 9. rename the project in the project settings
+10. commit these changes `git commit`
-10. optional: within godot, run the setup script (see below)
+11. optional: within godot, run the setup script (see below)
+12. commit these changes `git commit` ;P

 # .gitignore
 ```